kyleboas/tacticsjournal.com/_posts/2023-2-6-Enzo-Fernandez-should-not-be-the-one-to-drop-between-the-center-backs-in-the-buildup-for-Chelsea.md

 ---
 layout: post
 date: 2023-2-6 00:00:00 -0000
-title: "Enzo Fernandez Should Not Be The One To Drop Between The CBs In The Buildup For Chelsea"
+title: "Enzo Fernandez should not be the one to drop between the CBs in the buildup for Chelsea"
 categories: Chelsea
 ---